 The Tunes Foundry

-Áine was frequently asked to record some of these new tunes and so recording started in early 2013.
+Áine was frequently asked to record some of her new tunes and so recording started in early 2013.
 She began with Graham Dunne, Ennis, who doubled as sound engineer and guitar accompanist, and Brian O’ Grady on double bass.
 After some time recording and some fine tracks recorded, life events took over and there was a break.
-The remaining tracks were later recorded in Dave Keary’s studio in Limerick in 2014, with Áine’s husband Matt accompanying on guitar and she was fortunate once again to have a stellar line-up – this time of Máire Breatnach playing fiddle on some tracks, Paul Moore on double bass and Dave Keary himself doing some guitar and bazouki accompaniment.
+The remaining tracks were later recorded in Dave Keary’s studio in Limerick in 2014, with Áine’s husband Matt accompanying on guitar and she was fortunate once again to have a stellar line-up – with Máire Breatnach playing fiddle on some tracks, Paul Moore on double bass and Dave Keary himself doing some guitar and bazouki accompaniment.
 Shane Hayes plays accordion on the track of Shane’s Bminor Jig – a jig that was written for him in 2011.

 The album ‘The Tunes Foundry’ was released in Nov 2014 and compiles of 11 tracks made up of 23 new compositions.
-She has had successful local launches in Co Clare and was delighted to have been chosen by IMRO as one of their Showcase performances at TradFest Jan 2015.
+She had successful local launches in Co Clare and was delighted to have been chosen by IMRO as one of their Showcase performances at TradFest Jan 2015.
 The album’s next launch took place on Fri 27th Feb at the Russell Memorial Weekend Festival in Doolin.

 Áine and Matt had busy summers these past few years with gigs – in 2015 they performed at a Premiere screening of a film that contained a soundtrack piece ‘Bláthú’ that Áine had been commissioned to write.
 The film is called ‘Connected 2 Each Other’ and Áine and Matt performed live at the screening in London Dec 2015 at The Irish Cultural Centre, Hammersmith, more recently at the premiere in Cultúrlann Sweeney, Kilkee.